dandisatrio/fullstack-nomads/README.md

     Email    : user@mail.com
     Password : user12345

-or in another way copy my .env for dummy database gallery, transactions, and users.
+or in another way import my laravel_nomads.sql to your database for dummy database gallery, transactions, and users.

 ## See You